whisthq/whist/client-applications/README.md

 ## Helpful `yarn` Commands

-`yarn start:lite`: Skips the protocol building step to launch Electron faster `yarn start --help` and `yarn start:lite --help`: Shows you the options you can use to launch Electron.
-In particular, the `--show-protocol-logs` and `--use-local-server` options can be used to `console.log` protocol logs and use localhost instead of the dev server, respectively.
+`yarn start:lite` skips the protocol building step to launch Electron faster

+`yarn start --help` and `yarn start:lite --help` display custom options.
+In particular, the `--show-protocol-logs` and `--use-local-server` can be used to `console.log` protocol logs and use localhost instead of the dev server, respectively.

 ## How To Contribute